sematext/docs/docs/synthetics/metrics.md

 ## How to add availability as metric in Dashboards

-Dashboards are your central location where you put everything together.
+[Dashboards](https://sematext.com/docs/dashboards/) are your central location where you put everything together.
 Logs, service metrics, infrastructure inventory and processes.
 They let you see everything in one place.
-If you want to see any of your monitor’s availability within a Dashboard and compare with performance metrics that are shipped from services hosting your websites and APIs here is how you should do it.
+If you want to see any of your monitor’s availability within a Dashboard and compare it with performance metrics that are shipped from services hosting your websites and APIs.
+Here is how to do it.

-Availability is shown for each HTTP and Browser monitor within All Monitors page and Overview pages of monitors.
+Availability is shown for each HTTP and Browser monitor within the All Monitors page and Overview pages of monitors.

 ![All Monitors Availability](../images/synthetics/availability-all-monitors-page.png)

 When you want to add monitor availability as a metric to any of your [Dashboards](https://sematext.com/docs/dashboards/), you can use [Chart Builder](../dashboards/chart-builder/)’s  transformation feature to do it.

 To do this, navigate to the Dashboards page and click on any of your existing Dashboards or create a new one.
-Then click to “add component” on the top right corner of the report.
+Then click on “add component” in the top right corner of the report.

 ![Add Availability as Component](../images/synthetics/availability-add-component.png)

-Select the component type you want to add(We will use the Timeseries chart in this example).
+Select the component type you want to add.
+We will use the Timeseries chart in this example.
 This will open the [Chart Builder](../dashboards/chart-builder/).

-Select an Synthetic App and a monitor, pick ```synthetics.run.passed``` and ```synthetics.run.failed``` as metrics.
+Select a Synthetic App and a monitor, pick ```synthetics.run.passed``` and ```synthetics.run.failed``` as metrics.

 ![Edit Component](../images/synthetics/availability-edit-component.png)

-Within Transformation box enter the expression below;
+Within Transformation box enter the expression below:

 ```
 ifNull(synthetics.run.passed, 1) / (synthetics.run.failed + ifNull(synthetics.run.passed, 1)) * 100